oras-project/oras/test/e2e/README.md

 ```

 ### 6. Trouble-shooting CLI
-The executed commands should be shown in the ginkgo logs after `[It]`, with
+The executed commands should be shown in the ginkgo logs after `[It]`, with full execution output in the E2E log.

 ### 7. Adding New Tests
-Two suites will be maintained for E2E testing:
+Three suites will be maintained for E2E testing:
 - command: contains test specs for single oras command execution
 - auth: contains test specs similar to command specs but specific to auth.
 It cannot be ran in parallel with command suite specs
 - scenario: contains featured scenarios with several oras commands execution